GamesCreed

 Deceit 2, PC, Review, Gameplay Screenshot, GamesCreed

-Rift Eyes slowly appear over the map once the world has been plunged into the in-between, as an Innocent, it will cause a noise that will alert the Terrors to where you are.
+Rift Eyes slowly appear over the map once the world has been plunged into the in-between.
+As an Innocent, it will cause a noise that will alert the Terrors to where you are.
 If you are unable to get away from them, then unfortunately, your sanity will drain, and you will become more vulnerable to the in-between and the Terrors that hide behind human facades.

 As a Terror, you will grow stronger once the in-between becomes reality.
 Able to transform into your true form, you can easily hunt down the Innocent scattered around the map.
 It is, unfortunately, easy to get caught by the other players if you aren’t careful.